jtviegas/terraform-modules/README.md

 download the appropriate script for your system, you can find the various scripts in the scripts folder.

-...if you are on Ubuntu, invoke:
+...if you are on Ubuntu, run:
 ```
-wget -O helper.sh https://raw.githubusercontent.com/jtviegas/terraform-modules/master/scripts/ubuntu.sh && chmod +x helper.sh
+wget -O helper.sh --no-check-certificate https://raw.githubusercontent.com/jtviegas/terraform-modules/master/scripts/ubuntu.sh && chmod +x helper.sh
 ```

-...if you run the script you'll get the available features:
+...if you run the script you'll get the available features: `./helper.sh`
 ```
 root@842b3e423955:~# ./helper.sh
  [DEBUG] Sun Nov  7 18:25:42 CET 2021 ... we have a '.variables' file